Table of Contents

 - The contact form on the front page is connected to the Jetpack contact form plugin.
 It’s one of the simplest and powerful solutions so far since the Jetpack form block allows you to build your form right in Gutenberg.
 But you are free to use any other WordPress contact form plugin.

-In addition to the diversity of Getwid blocks you can use on the pages, here is how you can customize the rest of the website (mainly through the WordPress Customizer):
+In addition to the diversity of Getwid blocks and templates, you can use on the pages, here is how you can customize the rest of the website (mainly through the WordPress Customizer):

 - Add your own logo, site tagline and title (any logo with a transparent background would be perfect).

-- Set up an optional site background image (will be applied to all content containers expect for the blocks that use custom background, such as Getwid Section block).
+- Set up an optional site background image (will be applied to all content containers except for the blocks that use a custom background, such as Getwid Section block).

 Or you can upload an image via WordPress Customizer (solid background images are usually better).